Radcliffe/encyclopedia-of-combinatorial-structures/README.md

 # Overview

-This repository is a modern re-implementation of the Encyclopedia of Combinatorial Structures, a database of combinatorial structures and their associated integer sequences, with an emphasis on sequences that arise in the context of decomposable combinatorial structures.
+This is a modern re-implementation of the Encyclopedia of Combinatorial Structures, a database of combinatorial structures and their associated integer sequences, with an emphasis on sequences that arise in the context of decomposable combinatorial structures.